mozillascience/instructorTraining/pilotingLearning/notes/00-intro.md

 These situations and pitfalls are common products of this 'march-through' approach to lesson design.
 We would like our instruction to be better *targeted*, more *constructive*, more *reliable* and more *adaptable* - but how?

 A couple of tools will let us reach for our ambition.
-In this unit, we'll learn about *summative vs. formative assessment*, which will help our lessons be more constructive and adaptable, and about *reverse instructional design*, which will help with targeting and reliability.
-Also, we'll take a look at testing, and how it can be done right (and wrong).
+In this unit, we'll learn about *reverse instructional design*, which will help with targeting and reliability, and about *summative vs. formative assessment*, which will help our lessons be more constructive and adaptable.